 Personal Data, Public Health, Behavior Science

 Helping build the future of health behavior research by improving consumer device and application data flow.

-Leading new feature development and special projects for Fitabase, a data management and analytical tool wearble devices deployed in research studies and healthcare innovation projects.
+Leading new feature development and special projects for Fitabase, the leading data management and analytical platform for wearble devices deployed in research studies and healthcare innovation projects.

 Co-led the direction of Quantified Self Public Health program (funded by the Robert Wood Johnson Foundation).
 Managed the Quantified Self Public Health Symposium, bringing together multiple stakeholders in government, academia, and industry.
 Led program development for the Quantified Self Global and European Conferences.
 Conducted research on self-tracking and communicated about Quantified Self at conferences and events.

 Coordinated the communication strategy for a worldwide network of meetup leaders.
 Managed speakers for multiple conferences.
 Edited and managed the QuantifiedSelf.com website.